adrian-taay/hiiace-os/README.md

 **Overview**

-I made this page for the purpose of (1) compiling all mini projects I'm doing while learning ReactJS, while (2) setting it up to be my interactive web dev portfolio.
+I made this page for the purpose of (1) compiling all the small projects I'm doing while learning ReactJS, while (2) setting it up to be my interactive web dev portfolio.

-I take inspiration from this project by DustinBrett (https://github.com/DustinBrett/daedalOS).
-Of course as a novice developer that I am, this is just a simple implementation of how a desktop environment works.
+I take inspiration from this project made by DustinBrett (https://github.com/DustinBrett/daedalOS).
+As a novice developer, I made this simple implementation of how a desktop environment works.
 In the future, more apps and features will be added as I go.

+**Window Manager**

-I want it to look like a desktop environment that is loosely based on my current setup.
-I use Ubuntu btw.
+I want it to look like a desktop environment that is loosely based on how my current setup looks.

+- Ubuntu 23.04
+- GNOME
+- Adwaita Theme
+- Dash-to-Panel
+- ArcMenu

+Uses useState and useContext hooks to instantiate multiple <Window /> component.
+To make it draggable and resizable, I used the react-rnd npm package.

 **Taskbar**

-For the taskbar, I prefer the Windows setup as it is simple and doesn't occupy much screen height.
+For the taskbar, I prefer the Windows setup as it is simple and it doesn't occupy much screen height.
 Uses basic conditional rendering.

+- Start Menu
+- Active Windows
+- Taskbar settings
+- Weather app
+- Time and Date
+- Show Desktop Icon

 **Time and Date**